FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

 This requires adding the `SensioFrameworkExtraBundle`_ to your vendors.

-Now inside a controller its possible to simply return a ``View`` instance.
+Now inside a controller it's possible to simply return a ``View`` instance.

 .. code-block:: php